williamernest/permutations/README.md

 ## Development server

+Two terminals are required since there is a backend and front end.

+### Backend server

+Change directory into the backend/ folder (`cd backend`).
+Run `npm start`.

+### Frontend server

-Run `ng serve` for a dev server.
+Run `ng serve --proxy-config proxy.config.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+The proxy config forces the angular development server to proxy all requests to the /api route to the backend server (which should be running on port 3000).

 ## Code scaffolding